Vehicle registration plates of Cambodia: Common types

 There are plans to add another letter after the license plate numbers of Phnom Penh are full.
 For example, it starts from "1 AA 0001" to "1 AA 9999", then starts at "1 AB 0001", and continues again.
 In Phnom Penh, the motorcycle plate already started in 2012.

 Personalised number plates

 In June 2019, a sub-decree was announced allowing car owners to transfer registration plates to new vehicles, and purchase customised number plates for a premium fee.

 Personalised plates are obtained via an online portal where vehicle owners search for existing plates for sale, or create a plate.
-Prices for customised plates can reach up to 1,000,000,000KHR (approximately USD250,000).
+Prices for customised plates can reach up to 1,000,000,000KHR (approximately US$250,000).

 Custom plates feature the word កម្ពុជា "Kampuchea" and can contain up to 9 alpha-numeric characters.